 Every San Diego home is unique, each with its own style and its own needs.
-Similarly, all the windows in your San Diego home are unique as well.
+Likewise, all the windows in your San Diego home are unique as well.
 Their dimensions, shape, the way they face and more will vary and influence which window treatment fits them best.

 But more than any other factor, the style of window may be the most important for choosing your perfect window treatment.
 These are our team’s recommendations for window treatments to match the unique window varieties found in San Diego homes.

-Sidelights are the long, thin windows found on the sides of the front door in many homes.
+Sidelights are the long, thin windows found on the sides of the front door in several homes.
 Picking a great window treatment for sidelight windows is distinctly important for a few reasons.
 First, they’re a focal point of your home, as most visitors’ eyes are naturally drawn to the front door when looking at a house.
 Second, people–from the mail carrier to guests to traveling salesmen–are going to see the sidelight windows up close, which means that a great window treatment that much more important to ensure you maintain your privacy.

 What we recommend for sidelight window treatments: Plantation shutters.
 Not only do they give your home elegant looks and unmatched privacy, but they’re also easily customized for long, thin sidelight windows.